oxygensend/vindly/README.md

 ### deployment

 API can be find also on heroku servers: https://vidapily.herokuapp.com  * Issue with rentals POST request(503) - in dev mode everything works Fawn has been not updated for 4 years so it doesnt understand mongodb:srv// protocol.
-I cannot change this tranasction to MangoDB transastions becouse `replica set` is not clear for me *
+I cannot change this transaction to MangoDB transactions because `replica set` is not clear for me *

 ---